 }

-Strong answer: The Class-File API (JEP 484) provides a standard Java SE API for reading, writing, and transforming compiled class files.
-This might sound mundane, but it addresses a significant ecosystem problem: the ASM library.
+The Class-File API (JEP 484) provides a standard Java SE API for reading, writing, and transforming compiled class files.
+This addresses a significant ecosystem problem: the ASM library.

 ASM has been the de facto standard for bytecode manipulation for over 20 years.
 Spring, Hibernate, Mockito, and countless other frameworks depend on it.
 The problem?
 ASM is maintained separately from the JDK and must be updated after each Java release to understand new class file features.
 This creates a gap—you can use new Java features, but your bytecode manipulation tools break until ASM catches up.